MatthewGerber/raspberry-py/docs/brushed-dc-motor.md

    ![winding-core](brushed-dc-motor/winding-core.png)

-   Insert the rod full into the holder, mark off 10mm exposed, and cut to length.
+   Insert the iron rod fully into the holder, mark off 10mm exposed, and cut to length.
 It is important to leave no more than 10mm exposed so that the windings clear the stators when rotating.
-Add a drop of superglue in the core holder to keep the core in place.
+Add a drop of superglue in the core holder to keep the iron core in place.
 2. Glue the winding washers in place, leaving 2mm exposed for clamping in a drill for winding:

    ![winding-washer](brushed-dc-motor/winding-washer.png)